pippinlovesdot/dot-automation/ARCHITECTURE.md

 - `get_state(key)` / `set_state(key, value)` — state management

 ### tools/registry.py
-Tool registry for LLM function calling.
+Tool registry for agent function calling.
 Contains:
 - `TOOLS` — dict mapping tool names to async functions
 - `TOOLS_SCHEMA` — list of JSON schemas in OpenAI function calling format
+- `get_tools_description()` — generates human-readable tool descriptions for agent prompts

 **Available tools:**
 - `web_search` — real-time web search via OpenRouter plugins
 - `generate_image` — image generation using Gemini 3 Pro

+**Dynamic tool discovery:**
+The `get_tools_description()` function automatically generates tool documentation from `TOOLS_SCHEMA`.
+When you add a new tool, it appears in the agent's system prompt automatically.

 To add a new tool:
 1. Create tool function in `tools/` directory
 2. Import and add to `TOOLS` dict
 3. Add JSON schema to `TOOLS_SCHEMA` list
+4. The agent will automatically see and be able to use it

 ### tools/web_search.py
 Web search using OpenRouter's native web search plugin.